20+ Sites That Will Pay You To Test Websites

 - Games

-This all-in-one platform can be a fun place to make money, improve your skillset, and receive career advice with the forums.
+This all-in-one platform can be a fun place to make money, improve your skill set, and receive career advice through the forums.

 How much you make per test depends on the test and your experience level.
-You will earn points by testing websites and apps that can be redeemed for cash and other rewards.
+You will earn points by testing websites and apps, which you can redeem for cash and other rewards.

-FlexJobs is a great resource for website testers looking for flexible work arrangements.
+FlexJobs is an excellent resource for website testers looking for flexible work arrangements.

 The site has a wide range of job categories: